indama/indama/README.md

 ## Hi there 👋.
 I'm Iskandar

-A trusted developer for your business needs.
+A trusted mobile developer for your business needs.
 Developed high-quality iOS apps for thousands of users, focusing on performance and user experience.

 - 🌱 Knowledge of iOS, Flutter, Swift and Objective-C